-I’m a forensic psychiatrist, which means that I completed psychiatry residency and a fellowship in forensic psychiatry.
-Back in 2008, I had initial conversations with a couple of colleagues of mine who were [child] psychiatry residents thinking about careers in forensic psychiatry.
-We got together at the American Academy of Psychiatry and Law Annual Meeting and we just started talking about how we were really disappointed in how mental health issues were portrayed in media, particularly entertainment media.
+I’m a forensic psychiatrist, which means that I completed a psychiatry residency and a fellowship in forensic psychiatry.
+In 2008, I had initial conversations with a couple of colleagues of mine who were [child] psychiatry residents thinking about careers in forensic psychiatry.
+We got together at the American Academy of Psychiatry and Law Annual Meeting.
+We just started talking about how we were really disappointed in how media portrays mental health issues, particularly entertainment media.
 We talked about our shared interest in “geeky things” – comic books, anime cartoons, fantasy – and trying to do something where we combined those interests, where we could get involved in reaching out to the entertainment industry to encourage more accurate, less stigmatizing representations of people with mental illnesses.

 You have a lot of dimensions in your career.
 When it comes to consulting, what was your biggest break there?
 It’s very difficult to go from an idea that’s germinating at a conference to something where you get regular gigs.

-That break has its origins back in 2008, when I was a Jeanne Spurlock Fellow with the American Psychiatric Association.
-The Jeanne Spurlock Fellows are congressional fellows and they work in an office of either a representative or senator in Washington, D.C.
-I met an executive from the entertainment industry’s council who was there to present on mental health and substance abuse representation in entertainment.
-We hit it off and that was what got our foot in the door in terms of doing some consulting work.
+That break dates back to 2008, when I was a Jeanne Spurlock Fellow with the American Psychiatric Association.
+The Jeanne Spurlock Fellows are congressional fellows, and they work in an office of either a representative or senator in Washington, D.C.
+I met an executive from the entertainment industry’s council to present on mental health and substance abuse representation in entertainment.
+We hit it off, and that was what got our foot in the door in terms of doing some consulting work.
 We went on to consult with some comic books, plays, some television series.
-We consulted on a series by ABC Family about the depiction of autism spectrum disorder, “Bates Motel” on A&E for a depiction of what we saw as psychopathy.
+We consulted on a series by ABC Family about the depiction of autism spectrum disorder, “Bates Motel” on A&E to depict what we saw as psychopathy.

-Now, what’s interesting is obviously we’re approaching these characters from a different perspective than writers are.
-Some writers do have a background in mental health, either through personal, family, or professional experience.
-But the majority I would say do not.
-They oftentimes will write a character not with any classic disorder in mind per se.
-So it’ll be a constellation of behaviors, symptoms, etcetera that we are often then asked to offer an opinion on what that character might be diagnosed with and how that character might be treated, how they might behave, what their childhoods might have been like in order to elicit the symptoms that they’re experiencing at the time of the writing of the script.
-So it’s really interesting stuff.
+Now, what’s interesting is obviously, we’re approaching these characters from a different perspective than writers are.
+Some writers have a background in mental health, either through personal, family, or professional experience.
+But the majority, I would say, do not.
+They oftentimes will write a character, not with any classic disorder in mind per se.
+So it’ll be a constellation of behaviors, symptoms, etcetera that we are often then asked to offer an opinion on what that character might be diagnosed with and how that character might be treated, how they might behave, what their childhoods might have been like to elicit the symptoms that they’re experiencing at the time of the writing of the script.
+So it’s fascinating stuff.

 Certainly, there’s a need for more mental health professionals to be involved in this sort of effort.
 At the end of the day, even though there’s a lot of misrepresentation of people with mental illnesses, I really don’t think it’s volitional on the part of writers.
-I think it just comes from either a misunderstanding of mental disorders and people with mental illnesses and possibly not knowing where to go to kind of seek that information out.
+I think it just comes from either a misunderstanding of mental disorders and people with mental illnesses and possibly not knowing where to go-to kind of seek that information out.
 The worst case is the lack of effort to seek that information out.
-But I think that it’s a really worthwhile thing and I encourage other mental health professionals who have an interest in this to get involved.
+But I think that it’s a really worthwhile thing, and I encourage other mental health professionals interested in this to get involved.

 When it comes to your consulting, what’s been the most interesting consulting job you’ve had through Broadcast Thought?

-“Bates Motel” was the most interesting because they weren’t really thinking of the character Norman from necessarily a diagnostic perspective.
-It was beneficial for us to think about that character and how they might exist in the real world, and have that kind of back and forth with the writers.
-One of the challenges about consulting in general is [that] there’s an overrepresentation of more extreme disorders, rare disorders, violence because there needs to be “action” on the screen.
+“Bates Motel” was the most interesting because they weren’t really thinking of Norman’s character from necessarily a diagnostic perspective.
+It was beneficial for us to think about that character and how they might exist in the real world and have that kind of back and forth with the writers.
+One of the challenges about consulting, in general, is [that] there’s an overrepresentation of more extreme disorders, rare disorders, violence because there needs to be “action” on the screen.
 People often say, “Oh, you can’t portray depression in a film or television series because it’s boring.”
-I disagree with that.
+I can’t entirely agree with that.
 I think that there’s a lot you can do with depression, actually.
 But there’s a tendency to portray things that are outrageous and violent and so forth.
 I can understand that, but at the same time, we need to think about how that affects our perceptions about mental health.
-One of the things that we try to say is that this character, if he’s seen as somebody who’s psychopathic, is an outlier and not representative of the community of people with mental illnesses at large.
+One of the things that we try to say is that this character if he’s seen as somebody who’s psychopathic, is an outlier and not representative of the community of people with mental illnesses at large.

 What would you say that the biggest challenge [in media representation of mental health] is?

-One of the biggest pitfalls is trying to incorporate mental health into a show as a “very special episode” where it’s not something that’s really incorporated into the character, but is treated superficially and in a one shot kind of way where one episode is about suicide and it’s never really discussed again.
+One of the biggest pitfalls is trying to incorporate mental health into a show as a “very special episode” where it’s not something that’s really incorporated into the character but is treated superficially and in a one-shot kind of way where one episode is about suicide, and it’s never really discussed again.
 What we’re really trying to advocate for is making mental health issues really tied into the DNA of the show or the character that you’re writing about – not dealing with it as a surface-level “very special episode” kind of thing, but really helping writers understand that there is a lot of entertainment value so to speak in psychiatric disorders.
-Mental disorders are inherently interesting and there’s a lot of dramatic conflict that can be exploited through the depiction of mental health disorders.
-But it can also be done in a responsible way where it’s not stigmatizing and it’s portrayed accurately.
+Mental disorders are inherently interesting, and there’s a lot of dramatic conflict that can be exploited by depicting mental health disorders.
+But it can also be done in a responsible way where it’s not stigmatizing, and it’s portrayed accurately.
 Helping writers understand that as opposed to doing a public service [episode] is really a challenge.
 But I think there’s obviously more openness to it now.
 It’s being portrayed much more frequently than it has been in the past.
 Progress is being made there.

 It seems like you tackle a lot of those themes in Aura.
 There’s a role in telling people how to have better depictions, but in Aura you really show people how to do it.
 Can you tell us a bit more about that comic book character?

-Well, you said showing is important rather than telling and that’s what I really wanted to do.
-I wanted to – in four pages, which is what I was allotted – try to get across why common tropes regarding mental health might be damaging to someone on an individual level.
+Well, you said showing is important rather than telling, and that’s what I really wanted to do.
+I wanted to – in four pages, which I was allotted – try to understand why common tropes regarding mental health might be damaging to someone on an individual level.
 Somebody who is experiencing, in this case, bipolar disorder themselves.
-So what I wanted to show is the reality of having a mental disorder – that it’s not romantic necessarily, it can be tough, it can be a real challenge especially in terms of finding the right treatment, not responding well to medication or having side effects to medication, how people around you respond to learning when you have a mental disorder, the stigma that’s involved in mental health and mental health treatment – but also being able to rise above that and be somebody who is heroic and inspiring.
+So what I wanted to show is the reality of having a mental disorder – that it’s not romantic necessarily, it can be tough, it can be a real challenge, especially in terms of finding the right treatment, not responding well to medication, or having side effects to medication, how people around you respond to learning when you have a mental disorder, the stigma that’s involved in mental health and mental health treatment – but also being able to rise above that and be somebody who is heroic and inspiring.
 Again, something that’s not really depicted that often in entertainment, especially in comics.
 So that’s really what my goal was.
 And again, I only really had four pages to do it.

-But I’m really looking forward to doing more with this character because I think that the audience is ready for a character like this.
-The past couple years we’ve been doing these panels in which we more concretely talk about mental health representation in comics, there’s been a growing interest in it.
-And Aura has gotten really, really good reception from those who’ve read it.
+But I’m looking forward to doing more with this character because the audience is ready for a character like this.
+The past couple of years, we’ve been doing these panels in which we more concretely talk about mental health representation in comics; there’s been a growing interest in it.
+And Aura has gotten a really, really good reception from those who’ve read it.

 What I’m hoping for next is a mini-series.
-I’ve plotted out a four issue mini-series that I am going to pitch to comic book publishers and also graphic novel publishers as soon as I find a suitable artist.
-Unfortunately, the artist that worked with me on Aura, they’ve kind of blown up now and they’re working for DC Comics, for Marvel Comics, and for other big publishers.
-Comics is a really time intensive process and it’s sometimes challenging from a scheduling standpoint to find people whose schedules match your own.
-That’s the thing I’m struggling with right now, but hopefully we can get that squared away and get to work.
+I’ve plotted out a four-issue mini-series that I will pitch to comic book publishers and graphic novel publishers as soon as I find a suitable artist.
+Unfortunately, the artist who worked with me on Aura has blown up now, and they’re working for DC Comics, for Marvel Comics, and other big publishers.
+Comics is a really time-intensive process, and it’s sometimes challenging from a scheduling standpoint to find people whose schedules match your own.
+That’s the thing I’m struggling with right now, but hopefully, we can get that squared away and get to work.

 I have an anxiety disorder – panic disorder.
 I know what it’s like to have a mental disorder and to feel stigmatized because of it and feel like you have to keep it from your peers.
-In residency, I had a panic attack while I was on one of my clinical rotations and it was just a very scary experience, but also an unnecessarily shameful one.
+In residency, I had a panic attack while I was on one of my clinical rotations, and it was just a terrifying experience and an unnecessarily shameful one.
 I felt like I had to keep it from my attendings and so forth.
-So yeah, I know what it’s like but I don’t pretend to have the same experience as the other panelists or other folks who have different mental disorders.
+So yeah, I know what it’s like, but I don’t pretend to have the same experience as the other panelists or other folks who have different mental disorders.
 But the bottom line is that anyone can have one of these mental disorders.
 And the other truism is that treatment does work.
-It’s just being able to get yourself to treatment that’s difficult for a lot of people because they don’t want to be labeled as having a mental disorder and they don’t want to be viewed differently from other people.
+It’s just being able to get yourself to treatment that’s difficult for many people because they don’t want to be labeled as having a mental disorder, and they don’t want to be viewed differently from other people.
 That’s what I’m really trying to break down with my comic in a small way and [encourage] other people to…more accurately represent people with mental illnesses.
-You normalize having a mental disorder, you lessen the stigma associated with it.
+You normalize having a mental disorder; you lessen the stigma associated with it.
 In that way, we actually will save lives.
-A lot of people don’t get treatment and unfortunately end up dying because of that.
+A lot of people don’t get treatment and, unfortunately, end up dying because of that.